|Title:||Head Men's Lacrosse Coach|

 College to lead his team to a national championship, has served as

-The 1995 Ithaca College graduate guided Le Moyne to nine consecutive NCAA tournament berths between 2002 and 2010 - its only trips to the national tournament in program history.
+The 1995 Ithaca College graduate has guided Le Moyne to 11 NCAA tournament berths in the last 12 years - its only trips to the national tournament in program history.
 Sheehan is a seven-time Northeast-10 Conference Coach of the Year, 2000 USILA Division II Coach of the Year and 2010 FieldTurf Division II Coach of the Year.

 In 2009, the Dolphins returned to the National Championship game for the fourth consecutive season.
 The Dolphins lost to C.W.
 Post, 8-7, at Gillette Stadium in Foxborough, Massachusetts to end the season 16-1.
 Le Moyne went undefeated in conference play for the ninth time in the last 10 years by posting a 9-0 record against Northeast-10 opponents.
 The Dolphins cruised through the conference tournament, allowing just four goals over two games, to claim their ninth tournament title.
 The Dolphins led the nation in scoring defense (3.94) for the ninth straight season, while also recording the top Man-Down Defense (7-68/.103) and Winning Percentage (16-1).
 Senior goalkeeper Doug McIver received top individual honors for leading the country in Goals-Against-Average (3.96) and save percentage (.681).